end2you/end2you/README.md

-# End2You - The Imperial toolkit
+# End2You - The Imperial Toolkit for Multimodal Profiling

 We introduce End2You the Imperial toolkit for multimodal profiling.
 This repository provides easy-to-use scripts to train and evaluate either uni-modal or multi-modal models in an end-to-end manner for either regression or classification output.
 The input to the model can be one of the following:
 - Visual Information : Face of a subject